- December 20, 2022

 If a left beat comes down, swipe anywhere on the left half of the screen.
 If a right beat comes down, swipe anywhere on the right half of the screen.
 Great cursor flow feels good and leads to better performance.
 Master your own approach toward swiping specific patterns.
 Create your own beatmaps and skins using the in-game editor.
 Share your creations and download the creations of other play…

-- The game features a unique and fun swiping mechanic that makes it easy to learn but challenging to master.
+- The game offers a unique and fun swiping mechanic that is easy to learn but hard to master, making it accessible for newcomers to rhythm games.

-- It has a vibrant community with a growing selection of custom songs available through the Steam Workshop.
+- It has a vibrant community and regular updates, with a growing selection of custom songs available through the Steam Workshop.

 music